muke5hy/dsand/projects/P1/Readme.md

 ##### Space Complexity
 The class Group object has two lists: groups and users and just a variable to store the user's name.
 The list can vary by size n items.
+Also since is_user_in_group method is being called recursively we can have a Call Stack which will have O(n) space in worse case.

 - O(n) for users
 - O(n) for groups